Pythonaire/RTCZero_SAMD21/README.md

 The SAMD21 mcu has a internal 48 kHz and a external 32kHz oscillator.
 It seems to me the internal 48 kHz oscillator is not stable.
 This is a modified Arduino driver to address the external 32 kHz oscillator.
 Using that, for me, the driver works stable.
-I can be used in the same way as the Arduino driver:
+It can be used in the same way, as the Arduino driver:

 #include <RTCZero.h>